PBM API Sync & Rate Limiting

 self.state = "OPEN"

-logger.warning("Circuit breaker OPEN due to consecutive adjudication failures")
+logger.warning("Circuit breaker OPEN after consecutive endpoint failures")

 self.failure_count = 0